 Vegan Cookie Cake

 Celebrating something special?
-This easy vegan cookie cake will make your party sing for more!
+This easy vegan cookie cake recipe will make your party sing for more!
 If you’re looking for easy cookie cakes with lots of chocolate chips and a soft, buttery cookie crust, this is the one for you.

 I like to party.
 But not in the way some people think.
 I love having people over and celebrating fun events, like birthdays, anniversaries, and you know, random Tuesday nights!